Grant Richards (publisher): Career as a publisher

 In 1897, Richards launched his first eponymous publishing house based at 9 Henrietta Street in Covent Garden, London.
 He published several books by Grant Allen, including titles in the Grant Allen’s Historical Guides series and The Evolution of the Idea of God: An Inquiry into the Origins of Religion.

 In 1897, Richards began publishing Dumpy Books for Children, a series of small, pocket books for children.
 With their tiny size, charming stories and poems and coloured illustrations, the series was an instant success. "[T]he success of the Dumpy format encouraged other publishers to release small children’s books" (for example, in 1902 Frederick Warne issued Beatrix Potter's series with a similar success).
 In 1907 Richards would publish the animal fable, The Cock, the Mouse and the Little Red Hen, for a similar audience and with similar success and it remains in print to this day.

 In 1898, he published books by major authors including the collection Plays: Pleasant and Unpleasant by George Bernard Shaw and a new edition of A Shropshire Lad by A. E. Housman.
 In 1900 he published G. K. Chesterton's first book, The Wild Knight and Other Poems, Saki's The Rise of the Russian Empire and Ernest Bramah's The Wallet of Kai Lung.
 In 1901 he published Fame and Fiction: An Enquiry into Certain Popularities by Arnold Bennett.
 In 1901 and 1903 he issued Erewhon Revisited and The Way of All Flesh by Samuel Butler.

+In 1901, Richards published Frederick Rolfe's first book, Chronicles of the House of Borgia.
+The difficult relationship between the author and publisher is dealt with in detail in A.J.A.
+Symons' biography of Rolfe, The Quest for Corvo.